The NICHD and the Early Years of Newborn Screening

 In September 2005, SACHDNC recommended the RUSP to the Secretary of HHS as the nation's newborn screening standard.
 It was adopted in May 2010 with the addition of severe combined immunodeficiency (SCID).3 The list of screened disorders has since expanded to include critical congenital cyanotic heart disease.7

-The Newborn Screening Saves Lives Act of 2007 (PDF - 138 KB) (P.L.
-110-204) included a number of provisions to expand and strengthen newborn screening nationwide:
+The Newborn Screening Saves Lives Act of 2007 (P.L.
+110-204) (PDF - 138 KB) included a number of provisions to expand and strengthen newborn screening nationwide:

 - Established the Clearinghouse of Newborn Screening Information (Baby's First Test ).

-- Expanded the responsibilities of the Advisory Committee on Heritable Disorders in Newborns and Children.
+- Expanded the responsibilities of the SACHDNC.

 - Authorized the renaming of the NICHD's research efforts in newborn screening as the Hunter Kelly Newborn Screening Research Program.